Ayo Akinyele, Adjunct Associate Research Engineer

 James Fill, Professor; Applied Mathematics and Statistics; Ph.D.
 Statistics, University of Chicago, 1980.
 Probability, stochastic processes, random structures and algorithms.

-Liliana Florea, Assistant Professor; McKusick-Nathans Institute for Genetic Medicine; Ph.D.
+Liliana Florea, Associate Professor; McKusick-Nathans Institute for Genetic Medicine; Ph.D.
 Penn State University, 2000.
 Application of computational techniques towards modeling and solving problems in biology and genetic medicine.

-Rachel Karchin, Assistant Professor; Biomedical Engineering, Ph.D., Computer Science UC Santa Cruz, 2003.
+Rachel Karchin, Associate Professor; Biomedical Engineering, Ph.D., Computer Science UC Santa Cruz, 2003.
 Computational molecular biology, bioinformatics, genetic variation.

 Sanjeev Khudanpur, Associate Professor; Electrical and Computer Engineering; Ph.D., Maryland, 1997.
 Information theory, statistical language modeling for speech recognition and machine translation.